Booking a Cruise Online

 Some cruise lines offer what is called a "guarantee category".
 This means that you will receive your cabin number and deck assignment when you check in for your cruise.
 You will be guaranteed a cabin in the category that you booked and no lower.
 If your booked category is not available when you check in, then you will receive a complimentary upgrade to a higher category.
 This process is very similar to booking a hotel room.
 With a hotel, you book a room type and you're assigned your room number when you check in at the front desk.
 The same principle applies here.
 This is a very common practice among all major cruise lines.

 Guaranteed categories can be a great value, especially for first time cruisers.
 These are usually less expensive and can sometimes result in a complimentary upgrade.

 Guarantees are not for everyone.
-Do not book a "Guarantee" if cabin placement on the ship is important to you; because you are traveling with others; traveling as a family with multiple cabins; or simply prefer a specific location such as mid-ship, then you should not book a Guarantee.
+Do not book a "Guarantee" if cabin placement on the ship is important to you because you are traveling with others, traveling as a family with multiple cabins, or simply prefer a specific location such as mid-ship.
 If, on the other hand, you don't care where your cabin is (as long as it's a specific type of cabin), then a Guarantee should save you some money and you may even get a nicer cabin than you paid for.

 When I select "check availability," it instructs me to call.
 Why?

 There are a number of reasons why the website may instruct you to call.
 When a cruise line reservation system is temporarily unavailable, you cannot continue online.
 Second, a few luxury and specialty cruise lines do not support online bookings.
 Finally, the selected sailing may be sold out.

 Can I book more than one cabin online at a time?